-This is a daily updated tracker website for COVID–19 case counts and transmission rates in California and in the United States.
+This is a daily updated tracker website providing time-varying estimated reproduction numbers for COVID-19 in California, based on both daily case counts and wastewater readings.

 We estimate transmission rates of COVID–19 using reproduction numbers.
 A time-varying reproduction number, commonly written R, is the average number of cases infected by a given case over the course of that individual’s disease progression.
 Of particular interest is the question of whether transmission is supercritical, meaning that R > 1, in which case the epidemic can increase in size, or is subcritical, meaning that R < 1, in which case it will fade out.
 To eliminate a disease locally, it is not necessary to reduce R to zero, only to reduce it below one for a sustained period.